Tees Transporter Bridge: Open (1911–2019)

-In 2011 the Tees Transporter Bridge received a £2.6 million Heritage Lottery Fund award for improvement and renovation work to mark the Bridge's centenary.
-The improvement works include the installation of a glass viewing lift to the landmark's upper walkway and renovation of the gondola.
+In 2011, the Tees Transporter Bridge received a £2.6 million Heritage Lottery Fund award for improvement and renovation work to mark the bridge's centenary.
+The improvement works included the installation of a glass viewing lift to the landmark's upper walkway and renovation of the gondola.

-The bridge was closed on 27 August 2013 for 40 days repainting.
+The bridge was closed on 27 August 2013 for 40 days of repainting.
 It was then discovered that repairs were needed.
-In the same year, the Tees Transporter Bridge Anniversary Award was inaugurated as part of the Transporter Bridge's Heritage Lottery Fund-supported Visitor Experience Project in partnership with the Chartered Institution of Highways & Transportation (CIHT) and Teesside University.
+In the same year, the Tees Transporter Bridge Anniversary Award was inaugurated as part of the Transporter Bridge's Heritage Lottery Fund-supported Visitor Experience Project in partnership with the Chartered Institution of Highways and Transportation (CIHT) and Teesside University.
 The inaugural award winner was Stephen Brown in autumn 2013, with Jason Dunnett receiving the accolade in autumn 2014.

-On 5 March 2015, the Royal Mail issued a set of 10 First Class postage stamps featuring iconic British bridges including the Tees Transporter Bridge.
+On 5 March 2015, the Royal Mail issued a set of 10 First Class commemorative postage stamps featuring iconic British bridges including the Tees Transporter Bridge.
 The bridge was re-opened for traffic on 6 April 2015, but improvement work continued with the bridge still in daily use.
 These were completed in September 2015 after more than £4 million had been spent on the structure.

+Closure (2019–present)

 In August 2019, the bridge was temporarily closed due to safety concerns.

 It is thought that repairs could cost up to £7 million and as of 2024 it remains closed with its future under discussion.

 Local culture

 Locally, the bridge is often referred to simply as 'the Transporter'.
 The bridge hosts an annual vintage bus running day, organised by The 500 Group.
 On this one day per year, usually a Sunday in April, vintage buses take people on free rides around Teesside.
 As part of the 2006 and 2007 events, the bridge made a special trip carrying a former Teesside Municipal Transport Daimler Fleetline, the first time a double-decker bus had used the bridge in 30 years.

 It has been featured in films and TV programmes including Boys from the Blackstuff, Billy Elliot, The Fast Show, Spender, Vera, and Steel River Blues.
-In the millennium celebrations of 2000, fireworks were fired from its length.
-The storyline of the third series of Auf Wiedersehen, Pet, saw the bridge dismantled to be sold to and re-erected in the US.
+During the millennium celebrations of 2000, fireworks were fired from its length.
+The storyline of the third series of Auf Wiedersehen, Pet saw the bridge dismantled to be sold to and re-erected in the United States.
 The local council received calls from people worried that the bridge was really being pulled down, with the BBC adding a disclaimer on the end of the final episode of the series stating that 'The Transporter Bridge is still in Middlesbrough'.